Petroleum Warfare Department: Cockatrice

-The PWD brought together and supervised a number of otherwise independent developments of vehicle-mounted flamethrowers.
+The PWD brought together and supervised a number of independent developments of vehicle-mounted flamethrowers.
 The first product of this work was a prototype of Cockatrice that was demonstrated in August 1940.
 Reginald Fraser of Imperial College, London University, who was also a director of the Lagonda car company, developed an annular flamethrower, that threw petrol with an outer layer of thickened fuel.
 He thought that this would reduce the risk of fire working backwards to the fuel tank because oxygen would not be present.
 With the encouragement of the PWD, Fraser produced and demonstrated a prototype at Snoddington Furze in August 1940.
 Fraser went on to have an experimental vehicle put together by Lagonda on a Commer lorry chassis.
 A demonstration of the Lagonda vehicle at PWD's test site at Moody Down farm near Winchester was attended by Nevil Shute Norway and Lieutenant Jack Cooke of the Admiralty Directorate of Miscellaneous Weapons Development.
 Norway later recalled, "It was a terrifying apparatus ...
 [It] fired a mixture of diesel oil and tar and had a range of about 100 yards.
 It had a flame 30 feet in diameter and used 8 gallons of fuel a second ...
 When demonstrated to admirals and generals, it usually appalled and horrified them ..."
 (Note: Norway quoted by Pawle.)

 Norway understood that invading airborne troops landing at an airfield would need about one minute after touchdown while they prepared their equipment, in which time they would be extremely vulnerable; a flamethrower on a vehicle that could be driven at speed could envelop the enemy in fire before the vehicle itself was destroyed.
 Cooke worked on the problem and the result was "Cockatrice".
 This device had a rotating weapon mount with elevation to 90° and a range around 100 yd, stored about two tons of fuel and used compressed carbon monoxide as a propellant.
 The Light Cockatrices variant was based on an armoured Bedford QL vehicle with flame–projector; sixty of these were ordered for the protection of Royal Naval Air Stations.
 The Heavy Cockatrice was based on the larger AEC Matador 6×6 chassis already in RAF service as a fuel bowser; six of these were constructed for RAF airfield defence.
 Other than having a larger fuel tank, the Heavy Cockatrice was the same vehicle.
 The Army showed little interest in Cockatrice, and it never went into mass production.
 (Note: The Cockatrice vehicle weighed over 12 tons and was very difficult to bring to a sudden stop.
 In one notable incident, when returning from trials and on turning at a bend in the road, a driver found his way blocked by temporary barrier.
 Unable to stop, the driver crashed through the roadblock and the soldiers guarding the barrier opened fire.
 Incensed, the Cockatrice crew retaliated with a jet of fire resulting in "an eventful few moments".)